arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 Alethea took the opposite route and adopted the form of an old elven wizard.

 In a few moments, they emerged out of a portal in a cave on a mountain beside the city Zior.
 They made their way down.

+{# todo:
+Humans arrival story.
+#}

-A few small travelers’ outposts dotted the mountainside, serving food and drink.
+A few small travelers’ outposts dotted the mountainside, serving food and drink. {# todo: more desc #}

 As they got close to the bottom of the mountain, they reached a dwarven settlement built on the last slight downward slope of the mountain.
 The unpaved rocky path gave way to cobblestone roads.

 {{
-chrs['Andy'] = "dwarf, who gives Rohan and Alethea a place to rest the night, after their arrival to Earth."
+chrs['Andy'] = "dwarf, who gives Rohan and Alethea a place to rest the night, after their arrival to Endor."
 }}
 As they were passing by a row of houses, an old dwarf popped out and said, “Oh wow!
 How long have you been around?
 It’s been a long time since we’ve seen any elves here.”